Heineken Just Put Out The Antidote to That Pepsi Kendall Jenner Ad

 WHO: Agency Publicis London

 The main political problem in post-Brexit UK, as well as post-Trump America, is the depth of our division.
-People with opposite views believe in those so vehemently that they are sure the people on the other side of each issue are almost of a different species.
-Making matters worse, these people from opposing sides almost never get to meet each other outside of Twitter @-replies, which are among the most contentious places to be in the world.
-In Heineken’s “Worlds Apart” ad, complete strangers who have been selected for their political opinions, but not told what the experiment entails, are matched up and made to converse.
-The climate change denier meets, face-to-face, with the environmental doomsayer, and both are made to hear out their respective views.
+People with opposite views believe in their own opinions so vehemently, they’re convinced everyone on the other side is practically from a different species.
+Making matters worse, these people from opposing sides rarely get to meet each other outside of Twitter @-replies, which are among the most contentious places to be on the planet.
+In Heineken’s “Worlds Apart” experiment, complete strangers who have been selected for their political opinions, but not told what the experiment entails, are matched up and made to converse.
+The climate change denier meets face-to-face with the environmental doomsayer, and both are made to hear out their respective views.
 Other issues explored throughout the ad include feminism and transgender rights.
 This kind of heady material is impossible to fully explore in a meaningful way within the space of a beer commercial.
 However, encouraging actual dialogue is a thousand times more of a mature and responsible way to address our current international predicament than glamorizing, fetishizing, and whitewashing the protest movement.

 [via Upworthy]